tulos/manifail/README.md

 * A non `:error` response is returned
 * An `UnrecoverableException` happens and the execution is aborted.
-In this case a `manifail.Aborted` exception is thrown with the cause set to `e`.
+In this case a `manifail.Aborted` exception is thrown with the cause set to `e`
-* A `manifail.RetriesExceeded` exception is thrown when there are no more retry attempts
+* A `manifail.RetriesExceeded` exception is thrown when there are no more retry attempts.

+In case a `SessionExpiredException` is thrown the whole execution cycle will begin anew with the supplied sequence of `retry-delays`.
+In the example above it's the same sequence as the one provided to `with-retries` originally.

 ### Retry policies